sockeqwe/website-old/_posts/2014-10-19-AnnotatedAdapter.md

 I can guaranty that by doing so you will write your next adapter within 5 minutes (creating xml layouts excluded). **Note** that you only have to trigger `Build -> Rebuild Project` only at the very first time you create a new adapter class.
 Once this is done you can add, remove view types and the adapters code how you want and the interface will be regenerated automatically every time you install your app on your device.

 # I need your help
 From my point of view `AnnotatedAdapter` reduces writing boilerplate code a lot.
 However, it's not perfect, since you have to write `@Field` annotations to generate the ViewHolder.
 I want to remove this Annotation an make AnnotatedApder parse the layout xml files to retrieve all needed informations to generate the view holder.
-Unfortunately that's not as simple as it sounds, but Im pretty sure there are smarter people than me out there.
-If you have an idea of how to solve that problem please use [this issue on github]() to get in touch with me.
+Unfortunately that's not as simple as it sounds, but I'm  sure that there are smarter people than me out there.
+If you have an idea of how to solve that problem please use [this issue on github](https://github.com/sockeqwe/AnnotatedAdapter/issues/4) to get in touch with me.

 AnnotatedAdapter supports also `AbsListView` widgets and other little features you may find useful.
 You can find more information about [AnnotatedAdapter on github](https://github.com/sockeqwe/AnnotatedAdapter)